-At Bishop Henderson School we are committed to ensuring that all children are treated fairly and in an inclusive way, ensuring that the educational experiences and opportunities are available to all children in the school.
-Inclusion and acceptance of difference is promoted in the day-to-day language we use and, where specific opportunities arise to discuss and celebrate these differences, such as during World Autism Acceptance Week, we embrace them.
+At Bishop Henderson School we are committed to ensuring that all of our educational experiences and opportunities are available to all children in the school.
 The school site is regularly assessed using an accessibility audit, which helps to ensure that any identified barriers to full access to all are removed as quickly as is practicable.
 Further details about how we manage the physical environment are in the school's Accessibility Plan, which can be found on the school website.
 The office will secure funding for, and order, any specialist equipment or facilities deemed necessary for the full integration of pupils with SEN and Disabilities within our school.
 The needs of individual children are considered by staff and adjustments are made to provision, when it is being planned, to ensure that all children can access learning.
-Sufficient staffing and supervision will be in place to meet the specific needs of the class or group of children taking part in an activity and any major changes to staffing or the regular timetabled activities will be made clear to all children and in advance, where practicable.
+Sufficient staffing and supervision will be in place to meet the specific needs of the class or group of children taking part in an activity.